The Theremin – The Musical Instrument you Play Without Touching

-The theremin is an electronic instrument that is played without the player touching it.
-It has a very unique timbre and it takes a lot of practice to play well.
+The theremin is an electronic instrument played without the player touching it.
+It has a unique timbre, and it takes much practice to play well.
 It is also referred to as an etherphone, a thereminophone, or a thereminvox.

 Nowadays, more and more people have gotten to know this peculiar instrument, once largely unfamiliar to the general public.